 If you do have a workout plan, it’s time to evaluate its effectiveness:

-- Is your workout plan focused on “abs exercises for love handles”?
+- Is your training plan focused on “ab workouts for love handles”?
 Doing targeted ab work shouldn’t be your top priority.
-Focus on full body workouts and add extra ab work only if time allows.
+Focus on full-body workouts and add extra ab work only if time allows.

 - Do you workout less than 3 times per week?
 Aim for at least 3 workouts per week.

 - Are your workouts always the same?
-Your plan should include a variety of workouts, so that you don’t get used the same routine.
+Your plan should include a variety of workouts so that you don’t get used to the same routine.

 - Do you only do cardio?
 Make sure to include strength training, too.
 It will change your body composition faster, growing muscle and reducing fat.

 - Does your plan lack high-intensity workouts and/or intervals?
 HIIT workouts, Tabatas, and interval runs are great calorie burners!

 Each question you answer with “yes” indicates that your workout plan is less effective for weight loss than it could be.

 Are special exercises for love handles the best way to reduce lower belly fat?

 Exercises focused on your side abs are not going to burn the fat that you have sitting there.
 You need to maintain a moderate calorie deficit to lose fat.

 Do abs workouts make a difference in losing belly fat at all?

 While abs workouts don’t speed up your weight loss, there is definitely value in training your abs.
 Your midsection transfers force throughout the body and stabilizes your posture.
 Besides that, doing abs workouts will help you “discover your abs”.
 Most people only feel their stomachs.
 Learning to feel your ab muscles will improve your relationship with your body and make you more efficient in all movements.